Thriving Relationships Lab at Arizona State University School of Social Work

 Our Projects

 We are engaged in several research projects in collaboration with local community partners.
 We use survey, focus group, and community-based participatory Photovoice methodologies to promote positive youth development and prevent teen dating abuse.
-Please see below for information on our current and future projects.
+Please see below for information on our current projects.

 Digital Dating Abuse: Teen dating abuse in the digital world